sharetheloveio/sharethelove.io/picture-elements/xiaomi-vacuum-card.md

----
-description: A card that allows you to view your Xiaomi Vacuum in Card form
----

 # Xiaomi Vacuum Card

+_A card that allows you to view your Xiaomi Vacuum in Card form._

 ![](../.gitbook/assets/vacuum_card_example.png)